For information specific to our residential program, click here.

 Nancy Alcorn is the founder of Mercy and currently serves as president of Mercy Multiplied International, which is run by a board of directors charged with maintaining the overall vision and direction of the international organization, as well as overseeing the integrity of Mercy’s operation within each individual country.

 Each Mercy home is a complex organization with many employees working in positions ranging from director of counseling to nutrition manager and director of medical services.
 Our largest homes employ as many as five full-time counselors, as well as an extensive maintenance and support staff.
 Necessary qualifications vary by position and by country, but all of our professional staff have bachelor’s degrees, with many positions requiring additional degrees and certifications.
 Our counselors are qualified through their education, skills, experience and maturity in their relationship with God to serve each resident.
-All of our counselors are required to hold a bachelor’s degree from an accredited university in social work, psychology, counseling or a related field, and 80 percent have master’s degrees.
+All of our counselors are required to hold a master’s degree or be working toward a master’s degree from an accredited university in social work, psychology, counseling or a related field.
 A licensed nurse is employed at each of our locations.

 Our Christian-based program curriculum, “Choices That Bring Change,” is the result of our three decades of ministering to girls in crisis and combines biblical principles of healing and unconditional love with best-practice clinical interventions, as outlined in our Freedom Series.

 Trained counselors lead residents through the program curriculum, helping them explore issues of faith, forgiveness, family, overcoming abuse and past hurts, and general life principles.
 In addition to the curriculum, program resources feature internationally acclaimed teachers such as Beth Moore, Priscilla Shirer, Joyce Meyer, Dave Ramsey, Andy Stanley and Charlotte Gambill.
 Residents participate in both individual and group counseling on a weekly basis.